-Cumbria Music Hub has been helping schools for 4 years through our programme of music support visits.
+Cumbria Music Hub offers personalised advice and support to schools through our programme of music support visits.
 We have already worked with over 200 primary and secondary schools.
 Headteachers and music co-ordinators have found the process useful for planning their music offer and identifying CPD needs.

 What is a MIDAS visit?